damian-krawczyk/damiankrawczyk.com/docs/index.rst

 and **DevOps Engineer** being responsible for maintenance and improvement of **Vulnerability Assessment** [2]_ process through majority of my career.

 I'm a promoter of open way of working.
-From coding point of view it means that whenever its' possible I'm trying to release my solutions as **Open Source** [3]_ or **Inner Source** [4]_.
+From coding point of view it means that whenever possible I'm trying to release my solutions as **Open Source** [3]_ or **Inner Source** [4]_.
 I hope that the solutions posted here will prove to be handy for you as well.

 .. rubric:: projects